-When an individual leaves the United States, it is important to have a good understanding of what their current life insurance policy will – and will not – cover.
+When an individual leaves the United States, it is valuable to have adequate knowledge about what their current life insurance policy will – and will not – cover.
 In many cases, the policy that is in force in the United States may or may not provide you with the same protections that you have here at home.
 Unfortunately, many people find this out when it is too late.

 So, if you are currently living abroad – or if you are planning to leave the United States any time soon – checking your current life insurance protection will be an essential priority.
 And, if your current coverage will not be adequate during your time away, it is important to take the necessary steps to put new life insurance coverage in place.
 If you are searching for other types of coverage such as smokers life insurance, we can help!